reol224/coronavirus-tracker/README.md

-# coronavirus-tracker-master
+# Corona Virus Tracker
- corona tracker made using thymeleaf and spring boot
+A Corona tracker made using Thymeleaf and Spring Boot